UCO COVID-19 protocols remain in place for the spring 2021 semester. Masks are required on campus when around others.

-The Master of Science in Forensic Science and the Master of Science in Forensic Science-Biology/Chemistry degrees are research-oriented, thesis-required graduate degree programs.
+The Master of Science degrees offered by the Forensic Science Institute are research-oriented, thesis-required graduate degree programs.
 Students must complete a minimum of 36 hours of graduate-level work including required core courses, electives and six hours of thesis research in their major area.

-Students who successfully obtain an M.S. in Forensic Science or Forensic Science-Biology/Chemistry will apply the scientific method to forensic science problems, critically review and interpret forensic science literature, develop well-reasoned, scientifically sound hypotheses, design experiments to test hypotheses, statistically analyze and interpret data, and communicate forensic science information clearly, concisely, logically and accurately to the general public both orally and in writing.
+Students who successfully obtain an M.S. in Forensic Science, Forensic Science- Molecular Biology, Forensic Science- Chemistry or Forensic Science-Digital Forensics will apply the scientific method to forensic science problems, critically review and interpret forensic science literature, develop well-reasoned, scientifically sound hypotheses, design experiments to test hypotheses, statistically analyze and interpret data, and communicate forensic science information clearly, concisely, logically and accurately to the general public both orally and in writing.

 Forensic Science Requirements for Admission